julowe/coffeegrindsize/README.md

 # Coffee Grind Size Application

 This is a pared down copy of [jgagneastro's coffeegrindsize repo](https://github.com/jgagneastro/coffeegrindsize).
 No, this is a hack and not a fork because that repo is 400mb.
-So I am copying in files to this repo and also has the addition of 4/3 factor for volume calculation from [wannabecoffeenerd's unmerged pull request](https://github.com/jgagneastro/coffeegrindsize/pull/11).
+So I am copying in files to this repo and adding in the 4/3 factor for volume calculation from [wannabecoffeenerd's unmerged pull request](https://github.com/jgagneastro/coffeegrindsize/pull/11).

 I am running linux so just wanted to simply run the `coffeegrindsize.py` file.